-The geometry of the Drunka Formation describes its stratigraphic position and its lateral relationship with the adjacent formations on the shelf zone.
-The Drunka Formation overlies the Thebes Formation and occupies a lensoid shape within it at the outer shelf and rimmed from the north by the dolostone facies of the Nashfa Formation (Fig.7).
-It exhibits a lenticular geometry, in which the maximum thickness occurs at El-Zarabi section (south of Assiut) and wedges out southwards until it changes to the coeval Lower Eocene Thebes Formation at latitude south of Sohag (Mansour et al., 1982).
-Also, it tapers northwards towards the shelf edge where it changes to the Nashfa Formation at the latitude of Maghagha.
-At the latter locality geophysical studies indicated the presence of paleo-high (Khalifa, 1981).
-This opinion was documented later after drilling the Nashfa well no.1, where the basement intrusion appears at 1200 m depth.
-This nature of occurrence of the Drunka Formation in the north.
+In the present study, the geometry of the Drunka Formation describes its stratigraphic position and its lateral relationship with the adjacent formations on the shelf zone.
+The Drunka Formation overlies the Thebes Formation and occupies a lensoid shape within it at the outer shelf and rimmed from the north by the dolostone facies of the Nashfa Formation (Fig.9).
+It exhibits a lenticular geometry, in which the maximum thickness occurs at El-Zarabi section (south of Assuit) and wedges out southwards until it changes to the coeval Lower Eocene Thebes Formation at latitude south of Sohag (Mansour et al., 1982).
+Also, it tapers northwards towards the shelf edge where it changes to the Nashfa Formation at the latitude of Maghagha (Khalifa, 1981).
+At the latter locality geophysical studies indicated the presence of paleo-high.
+This opinion was documented later on after drilling of the Nashfa well no.1, where the basement intrusion in this area was shallow appearing at 1200 m depth.
+This nature of occurrence of the Drunka Formation suggests that this formation was restricted between the Lower Eocene Thebes Formation in the south and the Nashfa Formation in the north.
 The above geometry of the Drunka Formation proves that it was deposited in a restricted shelf lagoon environment.